 Kebab, kabob, kofta – whatever you call this, it’s fragrant, it’s exotic, and it’s fantastic for midweek because it’s something different but so easy and fast to make.
 30 minutes, start to finish.
 And perfect for summer grilling!
-Adapted from a recipe by Efendy, a popular Turkish restaurant in Balmain, Sydney.
+These Lamb Kofta Kebabs are adapted from a recipe by Efendy, a popular Turkish restaurant in Balmain, Sydney.

 I’m really fond of my Middle Eastern Kebabs, but they require more spices than these!
 So this easy recipe really appealed to me.
 They really did take 30 minutes to make, from start to finish.

-The original recipe is made using a combination of veal and lamb mince (ground meat) plus lamb fat.
+The original lamb kofta kebab recipe is made using a combination of veal and lamb mince (ground meat) plus lamb fat.
 I don’t know about you, but I don’t even know where to get lamb fat here in Sydney!

-The original recipe calls for pistachio nuts too, which I included because I happened to have them in my pantry.
+The original lamb kofta kebab recipe calls for pistachio nuts too, which I included because I happened to have them in my pantry.
 Only because I visited a Middle Eastern grocery a few weeks before and got overly excited by how cheap the pistachios were!

-They definitely add an extra layer of flavour and richness into the kebabs.
-But honestly, I think these are worth making even if you don’t have pistachios.
-Truly. ?? – Nagi x
+They definitely add an extra layer of flavour and richness into the lamb kofta kebabs.
+But these are worth making even if you don’t have pistachios.
+Truly. – Nagi x

 - 1 tsp black pepper